Kury25/moodle-assignfeedback_editpdfplus/README.md

 This tool is a Moodle plugin wich allows:

+ - a work part:
   - to use different correction axes (i.e. groups of tools)
   - to use several types of customizable tools: simple annotation, comment, stamp, highlighting, margin annotation, chained annotations
   - to have different tool palettes depending on the Moodle context (course, course category, site default)
   - to create question / answer interactions with the student
   - the student to consult and manage annotations
   - to generate a PDF including annotations and questions / answers
+ - a configuration part:
+  - to allow configuration of toolbars for a course
+  - to import existing toolbars into a course

-At the moment, sample tools are installed with the plugin and tools can be added/modified directly as database records only.
-Current development will provide an UI for teachers to build their annotation palettes.
+At the moment, sample tools are installed with the plugin and type's tool can be added/modified directly as database records only.
+Current development will provide an UI for managers and administrators to custom tool's family.

 See this <a href="https://gitlabriset.unil.ch/Marion.Chardon/editpdfplus/wikis/home">wiki page</a> for screenshots.